GabeStah/dgraph-twitter-clone/README.md

 A Twitter clone using [Dgraph.io](https://dgraph.io/) for backend data management.

+## TODO

+The client app is functional and illustrates of how a Twitter clone using Dgraph (directly or via a REST API) can work.
+That said, there's still a number of additions and improvements to be made to the client app in particular.

+- [x] Flesh out the UI with additional pages (e.g. view multiple user timelines).
+- [x] Improve the overall look (though I'm far from a graphical designer, so it'll still be functional first and foremost).
+- [x] Add additional Dgraph queries, particularly those that illustrate the power and complexity that is possible.
+Maybe search functionality?
+Hashtags are already parsed and supported in the backend, so adding support for those in the client is also important.
+- [x] Use React context(s) where appropriate, rather than relying on passing props through the component tree.
+- [ ] Finish actual write-up about this project for publication on Dgraph blog.

 ## Packages

 The `dgraph-query-manager` package is not publicly published to NPM, so it is built and published locally for use in the `/client` and `/api` apps.